knf/find_by_sql_file/README.markdown

 ## Motivation

-The advantage of the latter approach is that the SQL file can be properly indented and commented (the indentation and comments are stripped from the logs.)
+The advantage of the external file approach is that the SQL file can be properly indented and commented (the indentation and comments are stripped from the logs.)

 ## Features & Problems